jhmcstanton/jhmcstanton.github.io/posts/brews/2019-06-08-transatlantic-pale-ale.markdown

 ---
 title: (To Brew) Transatlantic Pale Ale
 clock_header: Brew Countdown
-clock_base: 2019-06-16 12:00
+clock_base: 2019-06-15 12:00
 ---

-Taking a crack at a british pale ale to get a handle on maris otter.
+Taking a crack at a British pale ale to get a handle on maris otter.
 May also be brewing this to use up some fridge hops.

 ## Recipe: Transatlantic Pale Ale